History of rail transport in Japan: Wartime situation

 After the start of the Second Sino-Japanese War and the Pacific War (World War II), the railways came under military control.
 In 1938, the government decided to unify private railways into regional blocks, making larger companies such as Tokyo Kyuko Electric Railway (called Great Tōkyū in comparison with postwar Tōkyū) and Kinki Nippon Railway.

 In this period there was a second wave of nationalization.
 Twenty-two railway companies were forcibly acquired by the government in 1943 and 1944.
 Unlike the first wave in 1906–1907, which integrated trunk lines into government control, this wave mainly targeted railways with industrial value.
 The acquired lines include the Tsurumi Line, the Hanwa Line and the Iida Line.

-On October 11, 1942, the Ministry of Railways adopted the 24-hour clock following the use in the military.
+On October 11, 1942, the Ministry of Railways adopted the 24-hour clock following its use in the military.

 From 1943, the national railway reduced its civilian passenger service, giving priority to military transport.
 In 1944, it abolished all the limited express trains, first-class cars, dining cars, and sleeping cars.
-Under the Ordinance for Collection of Metals (金属類回収令, Kinzokurui Kaishū Rei), some railway operators were forced to remove one track from double track lines and others were forced to discontinue their business in order to satisfy the military demand for steel.
+Under the Ordinance for Collection of Metals (金属類回収令, Kinzokurui Kaishū Rei), some railway operators were forced to remove one track from double track lines and others were forced to discontinue their business to satisfy the military demand for steel.

 On January 29, 1940, a train fire at Ajikawaguchi Station on the Nishinari Line resulted in 189 deaths.
-This is the deadliest rail accident in Japan if excluding the explosion of military train of the Okinawa Prefectural Railways on December 11, 1944 that resulted in about 220 deaths.
+This is the deadliest rail accident in Japan if excluding the explosion of a military train of the Okinawa Prefectural Railways on December 11, 1944, that resulted in about 220 deaths.

-The war, especially strategic bombings by United States, damaged the railways heavily.
+The war, especially strategic bombings by the United States, damaged the railways heavily.
 The worst case was in Okinawa, which lost its railways until the opening of Okinawa Urban Monorail in 2003.
 In most cases, railways resumed operations fairly quickly.
 Some lines of the national railway resumed after the day of Tokyo bombing.
 San'yō Main Line resumed two days after the atomic bombing in Hiroshima, while Hiroshima Electric Railway resumed three days after.